ObiWanLansi/SIGENCE-Scenario-Tool/README.md

-# TransmitterTool
+# SIGENCE Scenario Tool
-SIGINT AG Transmitter Tool

-A **little** tool to place transmitter on a map, edit, save and load them.
+A **little** tool to place RF Devices on a map, edit, save and load them.

 ## Issues